Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Background: Generative Adversarial Networks

 \section{Background: Generative Adversarial Networks}

-First, we summarize key features of \ac{GAN} models and Wasserstein loss with gradient penalty, the loss function that we use for training our models.
-Familiarly with the fundamentals of deep neural networks is assumed.
-For general background on deep learning, see the textbook by Goodfellow et al. \cite{Goodfellow2016}.
+Here, we summarize key features of \ac{GAN} models and Wasserstein loss with gradient penalty, the loss function that we used for training our models.
+Familiarity with the fundamentals of deep neural networks is assumed.
+For general background on deep learning, see the textbook by Goodfellow \emph{et al.} \cite{Goodfellow2016}.